Dr James Robinson Head of Bioinformatics

 Category

 James Robinson is Head of Bioinformatics at Anthony Nolan.
-He specialises in analysing large amount of complex biological data, like genetic information.
+He specialises in analysing large amounts of complex biological data, like genetic information.
 This is an incredibly important role, as the life-saving matches we make for patients are based on finding people who are as genetically similar to one another as possible.

 “At the time I had no idea how important this work would be, or the long-lasting impact it would have.